IC 1372 - Spiral Galaxy in Aquarius

-IC 1372 - Spiral Galaxy is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 1372 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+IC 1372 - Spiral Galaxy in Aquarius is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 1372 - Spiral Galaxy in Aquarius in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 1372